PuranOS Architecture

 An agent-generated sizing is not automatically "engineering grade."
 The credibility metadata is what makes it auditable.

-5. Tool-level governance
+6. Tool-level governance

 Side-effect permissions are enforced at the MCP server boundary, not in prompts.
 When an agent sends an email, the server enforces which identity it sends from.
 When an agent modifies a vendor record, the action is logged with agent identity and trigger task.
+A model 10x more capable is 10x more dangerous with unrestricted side-effect permissions.
+Scoped permissions and audit trails become more important as capability increases, not less.

 Prompt-level governance ("please don't do bad things") is not governance.
 Server-boundary enforcement with audit trails is governance.